topher6835/Project-Euler/README.md

 =============

-Solutions to the first 3 [Project Euler problems](https://projecteuler.net/problems) in javascript.
+Solutions to the first 3 [Project Euler problems](https://projecteuler.net/problems) in Javascript and Ruby.